Financial Aid FAQs

 - You are ineligible for Federal financial aid and most scholarships if your FAFSA is incomplete.

 We suggest you explain these facts to your parents to see if they change their mind.
-However, the last option is to apply for an Direct Unsubsidized Loan by completing the Parental Non Support form available in the Office of Financial Aid Services.
-We do not recommend this since you will only be eligible for loans and never considered for grants, scholarships or student employment.
+However, the last option is to apply for a Direct Unsubsidized Loan by completing the Parental Non-Support form available in the Financial Aid Office.
+We do not recommend this since you will only be eligible for loans and never considered for grants, scholarships or work-study.

 If you can't provide parental information because you have an extreme circumstance, you may be eligible for a Dependency Override.
 Overrides are done on a case-by-case basis and requires significant documentation from you.
-Check with the Office of Financial Aid Services to see if you qualify for a Dependency Override.
+Check with the Financial Aid Office to see if you qualify for a Dependency Override.
 Some situations include: